FamousL/RealEstate/README.md

 This plugin is dependent on GriefPrevention version 16.18 and up.

-GriefPrevention plugin can be found [here](https://github.com/TechFortress/GriefPrevention).
+GriefPrevention plugin can be found [here](https://github.com/TechFortress/GriefPrevention)

+~This is just an update to work with 1.20.4, I am not the originator of most of the work in this plugin.~